To search the directory use the find command. (Ctrl + F or Cmd + F)

-Because of the combustible nature of the following materials, they may not be stored or possessed within in the residence halls: oxygen tanks (except when permission is granted for medical reasons) or flammable liquids (gasoline, lighter fluid, charcoal, etc.).
-The storage of gasoline-powered mopeds, motorized scooters, etc. in the residence halls is prohibited.
+Because of the combustible nature of the following materials, they may not be stored or possessed within the residence halls: oxygen tanks (except when permission is granted for medical reasons) or flammable liquids (gasoline, lighter fluid, charcoal, etc.).
+The storage of gasoline-powered mopeds, motorized scooters, hoverboards, and any other motorized equipment that requires a fuel source or uses a lithium ion battery, is prohibited in the residence halls.

-The possession and/or use of fireworks (including sparklers and caps) is expressly prohibited in the residence halls.
+The possession and/or use of fireworks (including sparklers and caps) is prohibited in the residence halls.

-All other residence hall rooms currently contain one Kent State microfridge or full size refrigerator.
-Therefore, students in these rooms may not bring additional microfridges, microwaves or compact refrigerators.
+All residence hall rooms currently contain one Kent State microfridge or full size refrigerator.
+Therefore, students may not bring additional microfridges, microwaves or compact refrigerators.

-Microfridges must not be located under lofted beds or behind a room door for the same reason.
+Microfridges must not be located under lofted beds or behind a room door.
 Additionally, microfridges, microwaves and refrigerators must be plugged directly into a wall outlet; they are not permitted to be plugged into a surge protector or extension cord.

 Nails, adhesive tape, glue, screws and tacks should not be used in order to keep walls and ceiling in good condition.
 Painting of walls is not permitted.
-Sheets, tapestries, furniture or any other objects that create a barrier or a false wall that obstructs a clear view of the room including all four corners are not permitted.
+Use of wallpaper is not permitted.
+Sheets, tapestries, furniture or any other objects that create a barrier or a false wall that obstructs a clear view of the room including all four corners are not permitted - including hanging curtains or sheets from lofted beds.
 In an emergency, such barriers could hamper entry by university personnel and prove to be a life safety hazard to the residents and guests of the room.

-Misuse or possession of prohibited appliances is a violation of Residence Services policy.
+Misuse of university appliances or possession of prohibited appliances is a violation of University Housing policy.